Finance and Income Tax

 The amount to be refunded must be greater than $10.00.
 Full-year non-resident taxpayers requesting a refund should use the Application for Refund form found on the city’s website.
 Examples include days worked out of city, employer error, or taxpayers under the age of 18.

-A late payment penalty of 15% of the unpaid tax due will be charged if paid after April 18th.
+A late payment penalty of 15% of the unpaid tax due will be charged if paid after the due date.

-Interest will be calculated at 5% per annum on the unpaid tax due if paid after April 18th.
+Interest will be calculated at 5% per annum on the unpaid tax due if paid after the due date.

 Ohio Revised Code 718.27 requires the interest rate for tax underpayments be the federal short-term rate (rounded to the nearest whole number percent) plus five percent (5%).
 Interest shall be imposed per annum, on all unpaid income tax, unpaid estimated income tax, and unpaid withholding tax.
 The rate shall apply for the calendar year next following the July of the year in which the federal short-term rate is determined.